Guide Bridge railway station: History

-The station had a four platform configuration originally, with a large office on the southern side.
+The station had a four-platform configuration originally, with a large office on the southern side.
 However, the southern (former slow line) platforms were decommissioned and the tracks were lifted in 1984–85; this was part of layout alterations associated with the changeover from 1500 V DC to 25 kV AC working on the Hadfield line, with demolition of the buildings following a few years later.
 The area has been covered, with a section forming part of the car park, but some evidence remains of the previous two tracks.
-The junction at the country end of the station was also remodelled in 2011 to allow Stockport-Stalybridge Line trains to cross the junction at 30 mph (max) rather than 15 mph as previously.
+The junction at the country end of the station was also remodelled in 2011 to allow Stockport-Stalybridge Line trains to cross the junction at up to 30 mph, rather than at 15 mph as it was previously.